farahmohamed20/Amazon_Task/README.md

 4. Add the selected item to the cart.
 5. Go to the cart and verify that the item is successfully added.

-### Scenario 2: Filter Today's Deals for Headphones and Grocery
+### Scenario 2: Filter Today's Deals for MobilePhones and Grocery

 1. Open the Today's Deals section on the Amazon website.
 2. From the left-side filters, select "Headphones" and "Grocery".